 After relocating to Jacktown, Greene County with her parents, as a young girl, Eliza grew there into womanhood.
 In February 1867, when she was 18 years of age, she married 30-year-old farmer John T. Finnegan (1837-1917).
 The ceremony was officiated by Squire Drake in Greene County.

-The Finnegans had a dozen children, including two sets of twins -- Mary Murtaugh, Owen Finnegan, Nancy Elizabeth "Nannie" Murphy, John Finnegan, twins Daniel Finnegan and Peter Finnegan, Bernard Joseph "Barney" Finnegan, twins Margaret Ellen "Maggie" Chambers Mackey and Martha "Mattie" Hartzell, Sarah A. "Sadie" Corcoran, James Finnegan and Blanche Rayl Staats.
+The Finnegans together produced a dozen children, including two sets of twins -- Mary Murtaugh, Owen Finnegan, Nancy Elizabeth "Nannie" Murphy, John Finnegan, twins Daniel Finnegan and Peter Finnegan, Bernard Joseph "Barney" Finnegan, twins Margaret Ellen "Maggie" Chambers Mackey and Martha "Mattie" Hartzell, Sarah A. "Sadie" Corcoran, James Finnegan and Blanche Rayl Staats.

 John had migrated from Monaghan County in his homeland in 1860, when he was 23 years of age.
 (He later told his family he was age 18 when he made the voyage.)
 He later became a naturalized citizen and friends observed that as a farm laborer, "he was an able bodied man [and] was always at hard labor."
 He stood 5 feet, 3¾ inches tall and weighed 125 lbs., with a fair complexion, dark hair and grey-blue eyes.
 Within a year of his arrival, he met his future wife and her family, and began working on the farm of Andrew J. Booher.